Torsion and K-theory for some free wreath products: Classification of torsion actions

 We can also get another structure result for $\G\wr_{*}S_{N}^{+}$, called $K$-amenability but this requires some terminology.

 \begin{de} A $\G$-C*-algebra $A$ is said to be \emph{proper almost homogeneous} if it is equivariantly Morita equivalent to $\G\ltimes B$ for some torsion action $B$ of $\G$. \end{de}

-In particular, all elements of $\CI_{\widehat{\HH}_{q}}$ are proper almost homogeneous by Lemma \ref{lem:canonicaltorsion}.
+In particular, all elements of $\CI_{\widehat{\HH}_{q}}$ are proper almost homogeneous tensored by a trivial action by Lemma \ref{lem:canonicaltorsion}.
 This property passes to the generated subcategory, that is to say to all of $KK^{\widehat{\HH}_{q}}$ by Theorem \ref{thm:baumconnestorsionfree}.
 Because the action of a discrete quantum group on a proper almost homogeneous C*-algebra is amenable by \cite[Lem 4.6]{voigt2015structure}, we conclude that $\widehat{\HH}_{q}$ is $K$-amenable.
 The property of being proper almost homogeneous is stable under monoidal equivalence, thus the same reasoning works for $\G\wr_{\ast} S_{N}^{+}$, yielding

 \begin{cor} Let $\G$ be a torsion-free compact quantum group satisfying the strong Baum-Connes property.
 Then, the dual of $\G\wr_{\ast}S_{N}^{+}$ is $K$-amenable. \end{cor}

 Note that because all our arguments carry through monoidal equivalence, the result holds for any free wreath product by an arbitrary quantum automorphism group of a finite-dimensional C*-algebra with a distinguished state in the sense of \cite{fima2015free}.